eridur-de/mightyscape-1.2/README.md

 ## Installation dirs (overview)

 There are two places where Inkscape extensions can be located by default, either install (global) directory or user directory.
-We usually put the extensions in the user's data directories directory, because if we would put it to the installation folder of Inkscape, we would risk deletion by upgrading.
+We usually put the extensions in the user's data directory, because if we would put it to the installation folder of Inkscape, we would risk deletion by upgrading.
 If we put them to the user directory we do not lose them.

 | OS                     | user directory                   | global directory                        |
 | ---------------------- | -------------------------------- | --------------------------------------- |